thraraujo/pysymmpol/docs/_build/html/_sources/getting-started.md.txt

 ```python
 from pysymmpol import YoungDiagram, ConjugacyClass
 ```
-The difference between these two classes are the different representations of the diagrams.
-YoungDiagram represents them using a monotonic decreasing sequence; and ConjugacyClass as a sequence representing the cycle of the symmetric group S_n.
-Let us create the partition (3,2,1) represented as a tuple in the YoungDiagram class, and as a dictionary in the ConjugacyClass {1: 1, 2: 1, 3: 1},
+The distinction between these two classes lies in the representations of the diagrams they handle.
+The YoungDiagram class represents diagrams using a monotonic decreasing sequence, while the ConjugacyClass class represents them as a sequence representing the cycle of the symmetric group SnSn​.
+For example, let's consider the partition (3,2,1), which is represented as a tuple in the YoungDiagram class and as a dictionary in the ConjugacyClass class {1: 1, 2: 1, 3: 1}, respectively.
 ```python
 young = YoungDiagram((3,2,1))
 conjugacy = ConjugacyClass({1: 1, 2: 1, 3: 1})